Filter Ferret

 W × H × D42 × 4.7 - 19.7 × 16.3 in

-At 42 inches wide, the M7 is the widest converter on this list and comfortably fits two 27-inch monitors side by side with room for a desk lamp or headphone stand between them.
-On a 60-inch desk, it leaves 9 inches of open space per side — enough for a phone or small speaker.
+42 inches wide — the widest converter here.
+Two 27-inch monitors sit side by side with room for a desk lamp or headphone stand between them.
+On a 60-inch desk, you still get 9 inches of open space per side.

-The U-shaped workspace design wraps slightly around the user, creating a more immersive dual-monitor setup than flat-platform converters.
-The 34.6-inch quick-release keyboard tray is wide enough for a full-size keyboard and mouse.
+The U-shaped workspace wraps slightly around you, creating a more immersive dual-monitor setup than flat platforms.
+The 34.6-inch quick-release keyboard tray handles a full-size keyboard and mouse with room to spare.

-Who it's for: Dual-monitor users who need wide workspace at standing height.
-The 42-inch platform is the sweet spot — wide enough for two large screens, narrow enough to fit a 60-inch desk with clearance.
+Who it's for: You run dual monitors and want them both at standing height.
+The 42-inch platform is the sweet spot — wide enough for two large screens, narrow enough for a 60-inch desk with clearance.

-Watch out for: The 16.3-inch workspace depth is shallower than the Ergotron WorkFit-TL (23 inches).
-A monitor arm is recommended for larger screens to maintain ergonomic viewing distance.
-The 33 lb desktop capacity shared across two monitors is the limiting factor — use lightweight monitors or arms to stay under the limit.
+Watch out for: 16.3 inches of workspace depth is shallower than the Ergotron WorkFit-TL (23 inches).
+A monitor arm is recommended for bigger screens.
+The 33 lb desktop capacity is shared across both monitors — use lightweight screens or arms to stay under the limit.

 Vari VariDesk Pro Plus 36 — Premium Pick